 Without too much effort can build up an idea of the plot’s:

-The Internet has put an incredible amount of information at our fingertips and in our experience using a few tools can build up a fairly accurate picture of a plot and the surrounding area before you even visit.
+There’s an incredible amount of information at our fingertips online and in our experience using a few tools can build up a fairly accurate picture of a plot and the surrounding area before you even visit.

-This is the first wave of information available to you and should include at least: location, plot size, planning permission status.
+This is the first wave of information available to you and should include at least: location, plot size, planning permission status, map area.
 Note the info in your spreadsheet.

 It is generally accepted that a building plot should be no less than 0.1 acres in order to build a reasonably sized detached house.
 Check dimensions on the particulars and make sure you follow it up by measuring it when you make a site visit.

 Google Earth is brilliant!
-Using a combination of satellite imagery, aerial photographs and now street view, it is possible to view almost anywhere on the planet in detail.
+Using a combination of satellite imagery, aerial photographs and street view, it’s possible to view almost anywhere on the planet in detail.

 These images are fantastic for looking at your plot.
 You can zoom in, identify the plot, it’s boundaries and explore the surrounding area.
 Look for trees, watercourses, proximity of adjacent buildings, access options, road and rail networks and any other features.